Table Of Contents

 Random | adjective Unpredictable, but not necessarily modeled in terms of probability and not necessarily stochastic.

-Random Variable(noun) In mathematics, a set of numerical values assigned to a quantity according to their probabilities of occurrence upon the execution of a hypothetical experiment.
+Random Variable(noun) In mathematics, a set of numerical values assigned to a quantity according to their probabilities of occurrence upon the execution of a hypothesized experiment.

 Stochastic: (adjective) Involving random variables, as in stochastic process which is a time-indexed sequence of random variables.